F5-use-cases/f5-rs-docs/docs/solutions/aws_waf_as3/module1/lab1.rst

 		  *you can cancel the jobs or let them fail*.

-1.3.2 start the 'Full stack pipeline':
+1.3.2 start the 'Pipeline':
 **************************
-in jenkins open the :guilabel:`DevSecOps - AS3 - App1` folder, the lab jobs are all in this folder we will start by deploying a DEV environment, you will start a pipeline that creates a full environment in AWS.
+in jenkins open the :guilabel:`AWS WAF - AS3 - App1` folder, the lab jobs are all in this folder we will start by deploying a DEV environment, you will start a pipeline that creates a full environment in AWS.